 Though the Indian community in Ukraine is small, they play a very important role in spreading message of Indian customs and traditions in Ukraine.
 I would like to congratulate the Indian community for being responsible citizens in Ukraine and request them to play a bigger role in spreading the message of India in Ukraine which can be summarized in the well-known Sanskrit proverb called "वसुधैव कुटुम्बकम्" which means "the entire world is one family".

-H.E.
-Mr. Manoj K. Bharti, Ambassador of India to Ukraine participated in the event "Export Talks: India"
+- H.E.
+Mr. Manoj Kumar Bharti, Ambassador of India to Ukraine as guest on Ukraine TV programme

 (03 November 2017)